27 feared dead in building fire in Osaka

+The cause of the fire and other details were not immediately known.
+Osaka police said they were investigating to determine whether the fire was caused by arson or an accident.

+Witnesses saw a man carrying a paper bag from which an unidentified liquid was dripping and police were looking for the man, according to media reports, which police declined to confirm.

-People on other floors of the building were believed to have been evacuated, Kishimoto said.
+People on other floors of the building were believed to have been safely evacuated, Kishimoto said.

 NHK footage showed dozens of fire engines and police vehicles on the street near the building, with onlookers watching the development from across the street.